Trips for Compensation Require PUC Authority

 The PUC’s Pittsburgh District Office has recently received many reports of unlicensed people serving as passenger brokers by arranging bus trips within the state for compensation, especially in the Pittsburgh area.
 Civil and criminal penalties may be sought by the PUC if someone is found to be operating as a passenger broker without proper authority.

 The Pennsylvania Public Utility Commission balances the needs of consumers and utilities to ensure safe and reliable utility service at reasonable rates; protect the public interest; educate consumers to make independent and informed utility choices; further economic development; and foster new technologies and competitive markets in an environmentally sound manner.
-For recent news releases, or more information about the PUC, visit our Internet homepage www.puc.state.pa.us.
+For recent news releases, or more information about the PUC, visit their Internet homepage www.puc.state.pa.us.

 Related